About Cloud Nine Doodles

 We also start the crate training process for you, saving you some sleepless nights.
 We believe whole-heartedly in the crate training method, and if you are not familiar with that, you can find more information here… http://www.akc.org/content/dog-training/articles/how-to-crate-train-a-puppy/.
 You can also watch “An Introduction to Crate Training” by Baxter and Bella, the Online Puppy School.
 I love and recommend Baxter and Bella whole-heartedly.
 All of my puppy families who have utilized this amazing resource can’t stop talking about what a game-changer it is.
 If you use code CLOUDNINE, you’ll 25% of their lifetime membership which gives you access to their 100’s of training videos, live puppy classes, one-on-one telephone calls with the trainer, and so much more.
 This is the best value you’ll ever find and I’ve learned so many training tricks from Amy, who is a certified service dog trainer.

-The prices for our Doodles is: $3,200 for Double Doodles ($3,800 for flashy, parti-doodles), $3,200 for bi-color Bernedoodles, and $3,800 for tri-color Bernedoodles.
+The prices for our Doodles is: $3,200 for Double Doodles ($3,500 for flashy, parti-doodles), $3,200 for bi-color Bernedoodles, and $3,800 for tri-color Bernedoodles.
 Please note, adult coloration is not guaranteed as some dogs can fade with age, and this is not something we can predict.
 The purchase price includes $150 towards the spay / neuter which will be reimbursed after the procedure has been completed after your puppy has matured sufficiently or around one year of age.
-Puppy must be spayed before 1.5 years to maintain your health warranty and be eligible for a refund.
+Puppy must be spayed before 1.5 years to maintain your health warranty and to be eligible for a refund.
 Your puppy will also come with a vet well-check from Whatcom Veterinary Hospital, will be current on vaccinations and deworming, and will be micro-chipped (with ID Tag registration).
 Each puppy will be sent home with at least a leash, collar, toy, blanket that smells like mom and siblings, and starter food.
 We also provide information regarding Trupanion’s offer for 30 days of free pet insurance, which we highly recommend taking advantage of.
 USAA/Embrace offers great rates for puppy insurance.
 We start the potty-training process for you and begin crate training to make the transition easier for you and your puppy.
 Puppies will have slept alone in a kennel a minimum of three nights before coming home, and typically it’s longer than this.
 We start the training by placing kennels in their play area with free access, and after several days, we start placing puppies in crates with a sibling.
 After three or four nights of this, they are placed in individual kennels.
 Finally, we also provide ongoing support for your concerns and questions whenever they may arise for as long as you need us.
 Please see our Google Reviews and decide for yourself if Cloud Nine Doodles is the breeder you’ve been looking for.

 Shipping is recommended via a flight nanny or personal pickup.
 Delivery is also available on a limited basis.
 If using a flight nanny, the puppy would be delivered by the breeder to the flight nanny at Seatac or Bellingham Intl airports.
 The puppy would then fly comfortably in-cabin with the nanny and be delivered into the buyer’s waiting arms at the airport of choice.
 Cloud Nine Doodles also offers the option to fly the puppy personally to the airport of choice, on a limited basis.
 This can reduce a lot of stress and anxiety for the puppy who is flying with someone they are familiar with.